ywp-sein/released_and_set_free/src/prayers/01-help-my-unbelief.md

 and I have even prayed such prayers.

 I have asked the Lord:<br>
->The things You want me to do, please give me sufficient faith and courage to do them;<br>
+>The things You want me to do,<br>
+>please give me sufficient faith and courage to do them;<br>
-the things You do not want me to do, please remove them from my heart—may they not even enter it.
+>the things You do not want me to do,<br>
+>please remove them from my heart—may they not even enter it.

 I believe in my prayer, and I also believe this is a prayer taught by the Holy Spirit.
 For the Lord has given me sufficient faith and courage, to believe in this very prayer I prayed as the first step.